rrgupta/WORDLE-VISION/README.md

 Acknowledgments
 ---------------

-This code uses a lexicon of English words provided on GitHub by dwyl <a href="https://github.com/dwyl/english-words">here</a>.
+This code uses a lexicon of English words provided on GitHub by dwyl <a href="https://github.com/dwyl/english-words" target="_blank">here</a>.

 Further Reading
 ---------------

-A write-up of this work can be found <a href="https://towardsdatascience.com/wordle-vision-simple-analytics-to-up-your-wordle-game-65daf4f1aa6f">here</a>.
+A write-up of this work can be found <a href="https://towardsdatascience.com/wordle-vision-simple-analytics-to-up-your-wordle-game-65daf4f1aa6f" target="_blank">here</a>.

-A independent analysis that uses a different data set and looks into letter placement can be found <a href="https://cosmiccoding.com.au/tutorials/wordle">here</a>.
+A independent analysis that uses a different data set and looks into letter placement can be found <a href="https://cosmiccoding.com.au/tutorials/wordle" target="_blank">here</a>.

-Update using New York Times Wordle List(30 Apr 2022)
+Update using New York Times Wordle List (30 Apr 2022)
 ----------------------------------------------------

-Updated my analysis to use the <a href="https://static.nytimes.com/newsgraphics/2022/01/25/wordle-solver/assets/solutions.txt">official Wordle solutions list</a> of 2,309 words.
+Updated my analysis to use the <a href="https://static.nytimes.com/newsgraphics/2022/01/25/wordle-solver/assets/solutions.txt" target="_blank">official Wordle solutions list</a> of 2,309 words.

 Also added a list of previous Wordle solutions as of 29 Apr 2022 (previous_wordle_solutions_314.txt) in order to remove them from my analysis.